AD vs Azure AD – confused about the difference? We get it – the distinction isn’t immediately clear.

 In Summary, Azure AD is not simply a cloud version of AD, they do quite different things.
 AD is great at managing traditional on-premise infrastructure and applications.
 Azure AD is great at managing user access to cloud applications.
 You can use both together, or if you want to have a purely cloud based environment you can just use Azure AD.

-If you want to learn more about Active Directory and the ins and outs of Azure, Compete366 is here to help.
+If you want to know more about the difference between AD vs Azure AD, Compete366 is here to help.